kamilkazor/star-app-vue/README.md

 Star-app-vue is a simple vue training project.
 The app utilizes vue-router for navigation, pinia as a simple store and vue-query for handling communication with the [SWAPI API](https://swapi.dev/).
 The project also uses @vueuse/head for dynamic titles and zod for validation of API responses and form input.
-For the styling tailwind css was used.
+For the styling, tailwind css was used.
 Finally, the app was tested with the help of vitest and vue testing-library.

 You can check out a live version of the project [here](https://kamilkazor.github.io/star-app-vue).